Lawyers for Dissolution of Marriage in Columbus

 Dissolutions are generally less expensive than a divorce, because a dissolution allows you to bypass many of the more harrowing court procedures that are required for a divorce.
 In order for a dissolution to proceed successfully, both parties must be willing to work together to come to a fair agreement regarding the split of assets and property, child support, and other items that are divided when a marriage ends.

 Need more information about the dissolution process?
-Please give our office a call as soon as possible.
+Please call a Columbus divorce lawyer at our firm as soon as possible.